renovatebot/renovate/docs/usage/configuration-options.md

 The automerge strategy defaults to `auto`, so Renovate decides how to merge pull requests as best it can.
 If possible, Renovate follows the merge strategy set on the platform itself for the repository.

-If you've set `automerge=true` and `automergeType=pr` for any of your dependencies, then you may choose what automerge strategy Renovate uses by setting the `automergeStrategy` config option.
+If you have set `automerge=true` and `automergeType=pr` for any of your dependencies, then you may choose what automerge strategy Renovate uses by setting the `automergeStrategy` config option.
-If you're happy with the default behavior, you don't need to do anything.
+If you are happy with the default behavior, you do not need to do anything.

 You may choose from these values: